razaqultegar/razaqultegar.com/README.md

     yarn run dev
     ```

-1.  **Open the source code and start editing!**
+1.  **Open the source code and start editings**

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at `http://localhost:3000` !

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

 ## Features

 - Posts and pages in Markdown
 - SEO Friendly
-- Feed / RSS
-- Styling using SASS
+- Responsive

 ## Contributing